hardisj/erinsaudiocorner/content/english/loudspeakers/MonitorAudio_Silver_50_7g.md

 ## Foreword / YouTube Video Review
 This speaker set was loaned to me for review by Audio Advice.
 I was not paid for this review and neither Audio Advice nor Monitor Audio have seen the review prior to public release.
 In return for the loan Audio Advice simply asks for me to provide my audience an affiliate link to their website should you be interested in purchasing any of the thousands of audio/video products they sale.
 Please find the link [here](https://www.audioadvice.com/monitor-audio-silver-50-7g-bookshelf-speakers-pair?referral=erins-audio-corner) and at the bottom of this review.

+If you want to support the site please see the bottom of this review for ways you can help.

 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.
 The video below has more discussion.

 < coming soon >